What Is Conservation Framing?

 How can I be sure I am getting Conservation Quality?

-lignins and other impurities found in ordinary "pulp" board.
-The result is an inert or pH neutral board which will
+impurities found in ordinary "pulp" board.
+The result is an inert or pH neutral board which will cause no damage

-techniques for mounting the artwork and sealing your artwork.
+mounting the artwork and sealing your artwork.
 The framer your patronize should be fully versed in the specifics of conservation

 mounting.
 Be sure to impress upon him or her how much the piece means to you, and demand that proper conservation standards

 be upheld.
 As a rule of thumb, if the item you are framing is an irreplaceable, one-of-a-kind photograph, document or piece

-of memorabilia, or if it is an original work of art or a limited edition, it should be framed using conservation
+of memorabilia, or if it is an original work of art or a limited edition, it should be framed using conservation techniques

 and certainly well worth it.

 that you entrust your valuable framing projects only to just such a trained professional who cares about the conservation

-process, has the experience and the necessary skills and techniques, and who is committed to using high quality
+process, has the experience and the necessary skills and techniques, and who is committed to using high quality conservation

-in the photographs that we take:a childs first birthday, your parents' 50th wedding anniversary party,your daughter's wedding
+that we take:a childs first birthday, your parents' 50th wedding anniversary party,your daughter's wedding portrait.
+Yet,

 Special Characteristics of Photography